I remember the days before peer-to-peer payment services.

 - Complex and tough to guess

-If you answered C, you get an A+++.
+If you picked the last option, you’re correct!
 As inconvenient as it may be, longer, more complex passwords keep your account safer.
 For your online banking accounts, in particular, complex passwords are best.

 What’s a complex password?
 A good password has at least 15 characters and is a combination of numbers, letters, and special characters.
 Don’t include your name, your business name, or anything else that would help fraudsters guess it.